 To go to an alternative Christmas market where you can get some winter sun, you’ll need to fly to Dubai International Airport (DXB).
 Emirates fly to Dubai from many destinations across Europe and Asia.
 Alternatively, flyDubai is a low-cost airline which flies to destinations across the Middle-East, Asia and Europe.

 San Francisco wins it for most alternative Christmas Market in the US, with the Cow Palace Exhibition Halls transforming themselves into a Charles Dickens themed wonderland.
 Here, you can experience Victorian London the improvised pubs, tearooms, dance halls and of course a bustling Christmas market all paired with traditional Victorian London dress.
-2018 will see this Christmas Fair return every weekend after Thanksgiving until Christmas, from 10am-7pm.
+2021 will see this Christmas Fair return from diciembre 4-19th.

-To get to the Great Dickens Christmas Fair, the nearest airport is San Francisco International Airport.
+To get to the Great Dickens Christmas Fair, the nearest airport is San Francisco International Airport (SFO).
 Domestic airlines that fly to this region include Southwest Airlines, but for transatlantic flights, use airlines such as United Airlines.

 Book your alternative Christmas Market break today with Alternative Airlines to visit these weird and wonderful places, full of tradition yet far from what you could possibly imagine.